smart-data-models/dataModel.Parking/ParkingAccess/doc/new_spec_EN-US.md

       description: 'A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)'
       items:
         anyOf: *parkingaccess_-_properties_-_owner_-_items_-_anyof
+        description: 'Property.
+Unique identifier of the entity'
       type: Property
+    refOffStreetParking:
+      anyOf:
+        - description: 'Property.
+Identifier format of any NGSI entity'
+          maxLength: 256
+          minLength: 1
+          pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
+          type: string
+        - description: 'Property.
+Identifier format of any NGSI entity'
+          format: uri
+          type: string
+      description: 'The offstreet parking site this access point gives access to.'
+      type: Relationship
     seeAlso:
+      description: 'list of uri pointing to additional resources about the item'
       oneOf:
         - items:
             - format: uri